 Wrapper ID field type "

-Step 6 - Creating the Dynamic Content for New User label
+Step 8 - Creating Dynamic Content for the New User label

-1) In the second column " Content" click Add button.
+1) In the second column " Content" click the Add button.

 2) In the